-On Thursday, February 8th at noon, Anita Wagner will present "Expanding a Portfolio of Health Systems Research on Cancer Therapeutics" to the Department of Population Medicine as part of the department's Brown Bag Seminar program.
-This presentation will detail progress made as part of Dr. Wagner's Robert H. Ebert Career Development Award.
+On Thursday, February 8th, Anita Wagner presented "Expanding a Portfolio of Health Systems Research on Cancer Therapeutics" to the Department of Population Medicine as part of the department's Brown Bag Seminar program.
+This presentation detailed progress made as part of Dr. Wagner's Robert H. Ebert Career Development Award.
+These awards support the work of faculty of the Harvard Medical School Department of Population Medicine who demonstrate exceptional promise in the area of ambulatory care, primary care, or preventative medicine.
+The awards provide resources to develop leading-edge programs in teaching and research to pursue scientific and professional activities consistent with the department's mission.

 Fellow Alessandra Ferrario, pictured above left with Drs.
 Lindsay Frazier and Avram Denburg, attended the Pediatric Oncology Roundtable to Transform Access to Global Essentials (PORTAGE), which took place in Sharjah, United Arab Emirates (UAE).
 Growing recognition of the mounting role that pediatric cancer will play in global childhood mortality has created a window of opportunity for innovative collective action on this issue.
 Childhood Cancer International (CCI) in collaboration with The International Society for Pediatric Oncology's (SIOP) Essential Medicines Working Group (EMWG) have committed to joint engagement with key academic, policy, advocacy, and industry stakeholders to advance priority actions aimed at improving global access to cancer medicines for children.